GaryJones/wp-calendar-core/README.md

 ### Why create this plugin?

-I have an old plugin, [https://github.com/GaryJones/calendar-category/](Calendar Category), which aims to limit the posts shown in a typical calendar widget to just those from a certain category.
+I have an old plugin, [Calendar Category](https://github.com/GaryJones/calendar-category/), which aims to limit the posts shown in a typical calendar widget to just those from a certain category.
 To add in the limitations needed for this, I had to duplicate the whole of `get_category()` just to amend a few lines, and then go further to tell the widget to use my custom function for generating the calendar table.
+The duplicate function makes use of smaller functions that are specific to getting day and month links, and these too had to be duplicated and tweaked.

 I've wanted to see this code improved for a few years.
 While there are a few empty lines dating back ten years (Jan 2004), and a few more recent tweaks, the bulk of the `get_category()` function is around 8 years old.